Challenges & Prizes

 Challenges and prizes represent tools for EPA to find solutions by tapping into the ingenuity and creativity of crowds.
 EPA outlines the specifications and criteria for a problem, and the public can submit ideas and proposals for successful solutions.
 Look below for ways you can get involved.

 The Advanced Septic System Nitrogen Sensor Challenge: Phase II, Prototype Testing window for application is open!
 The goal of this challenge is to inspire innovators to develop a sensor to monitor nitrogen discharged from advanced septic systems.
 Sensor developers can now apply to have their sensor prototype screened and field tested.
-Applications are due by August 31, 2018 and a public webinar will be held on July 16th.
+Applications are due by December 7, 2018.
 Find out more information about the challenge here.

 The Wildland Fire Sensor Challenge is closed - On April 6, 2017 EPA and five other federal agencies announced a Wildland Fire Sensors Challenge seeking an accurate, lower-cost, and low-maintenance air quality monitoring system that can be used during a wildfire or controlled fire.
 Step 1 of the challenge closed November 22, 2017.
 Find more information here.